tacrolimus (generic name)

 - kidney disease

-- an unusual or allergic reaction to tacrolimus, castor oil, other medicines, foods, dyes, or preservatives
+- an unusual or allergic reaction to tacrolimus, lactose, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant